vantinhkhuc/DataAnalysis/Lab10/Lab10-Multiclass-Classification-Algorithms.md

 #### **Exercise 9.02: Evaluating Performance Using Multiclass Performance Metrics**

-In this exercise, you will continue with the same case study as in Exercise 9.01, Implementing a Multiclass Classification Algorithm on a Dataset.
+In this exercise, you will continue with the same case study as in _Exercise 9.01, Implementing a Multiclass Classification Algorithm on a Dataset_.
 This time, you will train a decision tree classifier and evaluate the model using the micro- and macro-averages of the performance metrics discussed in the previous section.
 For evaluating the model performance, divide (with stratification) the dataset using an 80:20 ratio (train:test) and set random_state to 123.
 You should be able to achieve a classification report like the following (a variation of up to 5% from the values we got is acceptable):

 ![Figure 9.6: Expected classification report](images/Figure-9.6.jpg)